pineapplemachine/higher/docs/rulebook.md

 ### Infinite loop avoidance

 Higher keeps track of whether sequences are known to be bounded.
 (Some sequences may never end!)
 If you tell higher to perform an operation which would involve fully consuming any sequence that isn't known to be bounded, higher will refuse with a thrown error.
 If you know a sequence is bounded when higher doesn't, you can call `sequence.assumeBounded()` to acquire a new sequence which behaves like the original one except that higher will treat it as though it is guaranteed to eventually end.

+### Array and object non-modification

+The only time that higher will ever modify any object passed to it as input is if a function intended specifically for that purpose such as `collapse` or `write` is called; note that all higher functions that may modify their inputs are explicitly documented as such.

 ### Creation isn't modification